Table of Contents

-Once you’ve narrowed down your list of ideas it’s time to balance it with a dose reality by conducting research.
-You can start by learning what current brand leaders are doing, and determining how you can do it better or cheaper.
+Once you’ve narrowed down your list of ideas it’s time to balance it with a dose of reality by conducting research.
+You can start by learning what current brand leaders are doing, and determine how you can do it better or cheaper.
 You could also talk to a mentor, examine current trends, and your business idea through a validation process.

 This simply means that in order for your business to be successful it must solve a problem, fulfill a need or offer something the market wants.
 You can identify this need by

 - Identifying your target market based on factors like age, gender, education level, income, and location.
-Once you do, you can can conduct a market analysis to determine how large the market is of if it’s saturated.
+Once you do, you can conduct a market analysis to determine how large the market is and if it’s saturated.
 You can then conduct preliminary market research through polls, surveys, or focus groups to better understand their wants and needs.

 - Know what makes your product/service different by creating and focusing on a unique selling proposition (USP).

-- Conduct a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the businesses earning potential.
+- Conduct a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the earning potential.

 Another option would be to open a franchise of an established company.
-Even though it’s not your idea, the brand and business model are already in-place.
+Even though it’s not your idea, the brand and business model are already in place.
 You also have a built-in customer base.
 You’ll simply need to determine a location and source of funding.

 If you’re looking for some inspiration, here are some of our favorite business idea lists:

 - 25 BUSINESSES THAT WILL MAKE YOU A MILLIONAIRE IN 5 YEARS